 MODULE 3: Establishing Goals and Expectations

-This module covers the basics of goal setting theory and presents you with the opportunity to analyse the quality of your goals and how well you communicate and embed them into your school’s infrastructure.
-You will gain a common understanding of terms such as goals, targets, baseline data and theories for improvement.
-Practical help can be offered to start you thinking about your school’s plans.
+This module covers the basics of goal setting theory and presents you with the opportunity to analyse the quality of your goals and how well you communicate and embed them into your school’s planning.
+You will have the opportunity to review and critique your school’s approach to goal setting and begin to develop plans for enhancing this.

-If you feel like you are constantly solving the same problems or need to do more effective problem solving, this module is for you.
-We explain and illustrate a model of problem solving that will help you overcome the complex challenges that confront you, and improve the achievement of your school.
+If you feel like you are constantly solving the same problems or need to be more effective at solving the complex problems you are encountering, this module is for you.
+We explain and illustrate a model of problem solving that will help you overcome the complex challenges that confront you, build the trust of your team and improve the achievement of your school.

 Dale, Tui and Louise, Tirimoana School